-In May 1941, the Commonwealth force in Crete was organised in five widely separated defence areas along the north coast — around the three airfields at Iraklion, Rethymnon and Maleme, and at Suda Bay and the port of Chania.
-The Germans launched their attack on May 20 with airborne troops.
-The airfield at Maleme was quickly captured and used for landing German reinforcements.
+In May 1941, the Commonwealth force on Crete was organised in five widely separated defensive areas along the north coast — around the three critical airfields at Iraklion, Rethymnon and Maleme, and at the natural harbor of Suda Bay and the port town of Chania.
+The Germans launched an airborne assault on May 20.
+The airfield at Maleme was quickly captured and used for landing further German reinforcements.

 On May 23, the remainder of the Maleme position had to be given up and its defenders fell back to Chania.
 On May 26, the Allied line west of Chania was broken.
 Suda Bay became indefensible and the troops from these two positions, with the remainder of the Maleme garrison, withdrew across the island to Sfakion, where many of them were evacuated by sea.

 The airborne attacks on the Iraklion and Rethymnon positions on May 20 were initially repulsed.
 Iraklion was successfully defended until the night of May 29 when the garrison was evacuated by sea.
 Orders for the Rethymnon garrison to fight its way southward for evacuation did not arrive, and it was overwhelmed on May 31.

 The Battle of Crete is known for a number of military firsts; the first mainly airborne invasion in military history, the first occasion where German paratroops were used en masse, the first time the Allies made significant use of intelligence from decrypted German messages, and the first time German troops encountered mass resistance from a civilian population.
 Due to the heavy number of casualties inflicted on the Nazis by the Cretan defenders and Commonwealth troops; Adolf Hitler never again authorized a large scale airborne operation.